-The extended weak economic psychology had recently boosted it back up into the important 173.00-.50 range once again prior to renewed weakness, with 175.00-.60 above.
-170.50-.00 is the reinstated lower support.
-As that lower bound has held for now, 173.00-.50 remains the current near-term resistance reinforced by a confluence of all key weekly MAs.
+The extended weak economic psychology had recently boosted it back up into the important 173.00-.50 range once again prior to renewed weakness into mid-April.
+Yet the current disappointment with the lack of an ECB 'Euro-bond' announcement to fund the COVID-19 pandemic rescue effort has created weaker economic expectations, boosting the JUNE BUND FUTURE back above 173.00-.50 again.
+Next higher resistance remains the 175.00-.60 range.